 Limit to 15 kHz for FDD bands only to minimize RAN4 workload

-Define Overlapping channels from network perspective for channel bandwidth larger than 7MHz as default solution for irregular channel bandwidth.

-Define Next larger channel bandwidth as optional solution:
+Define BS requirements for Next larger channel bandwidth and Overlapping channels from network perspective as optional solutions:

-Enable support for configuring and using standard channel bandwidth larger than the actual non-standard spectrum allocation.
+If needed, define new BS requirements for 11 MHz for n5, 12 MHz for n5, n12 and n85, and 13MHz for n28 for Next larger channel bandwidth solution and Overlapping channels from network perspective solution if implemented by define new CBW for BS rather than through RF combining of 2 channels.

-Specify the Maximum transmission bandwidth configuration NRB for each irregular channel bandwidth
+Specify the Maximum transmission bandwidth configuration NRB for 11, 12 and 13 MHz channel bandwidth

-Specify additional blocking requirements if needed

-Enable support for configuring UEs to the channels larger than SIB1 system bandwidth.
+Add a new UE capability to indicate support for configuring UEs to the channels larger than SIB1 system bandwidth.

-Introduce necessary signalling for UE supporting irregular channel bandwidth

 4.2 Objective of Performance part WI